 St. Christopher's is located in the Colonial Heights area of Sullivan County.
 Our area is one of the fastest growing areas surrounding Kingsport.

-A Reading from the Letter of Paul to the Romans.
+A Reading from the Letter of Paul to the Ephesians.

-The Holy Gospel of our Savior Jesus Christ according to Matthew.
+The Holy Gospel of our Savior Jesus Christ according to John.

 Our Mission Statement

 God calls St. Christopher's to put love into action by offering the Christ within us to one another by: